Maize-Genetics-and-Genomics-Database/Pan-Genome/README.md

 ## Step 1: Create the blast database
 Blast databases from the primary CDS transcripts of each maize genome is generated using the script `blastdb.sh`.

-## Step 2: Run pairwise blastn between the CDS primary transcript fasta files of each genome to the CDS blast databases of every other genome
+## Step 2: Run pairwise blastn
+Blastn between the CDS primary transcript fasta files of each genome to the CDS blast databases of every other genome.
 This includes self-blasts for downstream tandem duplication analyses.
 The blasts are run using the script `nonredundant_pangenome_blast_includes_selfs.sh`.
 If you have SLURM or other manager, this job can be parallelized.

 ## Step 3: Process the pairwise blast results for DagChainer inputs
 The script `format_for_dagchainer.sh` formats the blast results for DagChainer, which expects a specific scheme.
 Since the CDS fasta files do not contain genomic coordinate information, these are added in this step.
 They could also be added to the fasta headers prior to the blastn step.